Dr Sam Kirkham

 Senior LecturerResearch Overview

 My research investigates the dynamics of spoken language, such as how people coordinate movements of the tongue, lips and larynx to produce speech.
-I do experiments that monitor vocal tract movements using sensors and imaging technology, and build computational models of the cognitive and physical mechanisms that underpin spoken language.
-I apply these insights to a range of longstanding scientific puzzles, including the mysteries of language change, why humans sound different from one another, and how to improve the use of speech technologies in everyday life.
+I do experiments that monitor acoustic signals and vocal tract movements using sensors and imaging technology, and build computational models of the cognitive and physical mechanisms that underpin spoken language.
+I apply these insights to a range of longstanding scientific puzzles, such as the control of speech production, the mysteries of sound change, and how to improve the use of speech technologies in everyday life.
 In doing so, I draw upon theory and methods from linguistics, cognitive science, physics, and computer science.
-The common thread in my work is a view of living (and artificial) systems as dynamical systems.

 I am currently working on the following projects: